MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/control-view-access.md

 # Control view access to tables in Azure Data Explorer

-This article provides methods for granting a principal view access to a subset of tables in a database.
+This article explains how you can give a principal view access to a subset of tables within a database.

-In Azure Data Explorer, the standard approach is to grant the `viewer` [security role](security-roles.md#security-roles) on the database level.
-However, assigning the `viewer` role to specific tables isn't possible.
+Azure Data Explorer provides different [security roles](security-roles.md#security-roles) at various levels.
+The `viewer` role is available at the database level, but not at the table level.
+If you assign a principal the `viewer` role on a database, they can access all tables in the database unless you take measures to limit or modify their table access.

-If you grant a principal the `viewer` role on a database, they gain access to all tables in the database except for the tables with the [Restricted View Access policy](restrictedviewaccesspolicy.md) turned on.
-This article explores alternative policies and approaches to restrict a principal's access to specific tables.
+In this article, you'll learn a few methods to restrict a principal's access on the table level.

 ## Restricted View Access policy